deuspaul/AgenticAiForDevSecOps/lab1.md

     ![image](./images/lab1/modelplayground3.png)

-    !!!
-Notice On some examples you may reach the maximum token limit for the output
+    📝 **Note:** On some examples you may reach the maximum token limit for the output
     <br/>

 6. And next, we will try ‘role-based prompting’
     For this lets try OpenAI GPT-4.1 mini vs Llama 4 Scout 17B